crowdin/crowdin-cli/website/docs/advanced.md

 ]
 ```

-### Multilingual Support
+### Multilingual Files

-For multilingual file formats (contains multiple languages in one file), you can use the `multilingual` option in the configuration.
-With this option you can omit the language placeholders in the `translation` pattern:
+For multilingual file formats (containing multiple languages in one file) you can use the `multilingual` option in the configuration.
+This option allows you to omit the language placeholders in the `translation` pattern:

 ```yml title="crowdin.yml"
 "files": [